New Jersey Laws and Incentives

 Fuel Cell Task Force

 The New Jersey Fuel Cell Task Force (Task Force) was established to increase fuel cell use in the state, including fuel cell electric vehicles.
 The Task Force will support the growth of fuel cell companies, increase fuel cell use in state departments and agencies, develop a plan to expand fuel cell infrastructure, as well as provide information and educational resources to the public, government, and industry on the benefits of fuel cell technology.
-The Task Force must submit a report to the governor and the legislature within a year after of its organization.
+The Task Force must submit a report on increasing the use of fuel cells to the governor and the legislature within a year of its organization and annually thereafter.

 (Reference New Jersey Statutes 26:2C-68)